oisinos3/SafeMotion/Addons/SafeMotion QuickTools Addon/readme.md

 **Version:** 1.0.0
 **Category:** Animation

-Developed for the SafeMotion project to streamline rigging workflows with anatomical skeleton models and retargeted animations.
+Developed for the SafeMotion project.

 ---